 Featured on the National Park Service Traditional Ecological Knowledge webpage

 Awarded the National Indian Health Board's 2017 Local Impact Award

 Presented at the 2017 National Native Health Research Training Conference and the 2017 National Food Sovereignty Conference

 Used by an undergraduate and graduate courses at the University of Montana and Montana State University

 Founded in November 2015, POC Online Classroom is a social justice resource website curating hundreds of readings and resources.
 Tasks for website management include regularly adding resources, editing syllabi on pertinent topics, managing social media accounts, designing engaging social media posts, writing a bi-monthly newsletter and analyzing analytics to optimize and adjust website content.
 On average, the website generates over 4,500 page views and reaches 60,000 on social media per month.

-Featured in the "Communal Curriculum" section of the 2017 Youth Report by Protein, a branding and communications consulting firm
+Featured in the "Communal Curriculum" section of the 2017 Youth Report by Protein, a global branding and communications consulting firm

 Daughters of Violence is a bi-annual zine by women and non-binary folks of color edited by myself and Michelle Kiang.
 It grew from our desire to create an anthology of the contemporary experiences of young women and non-binary folks of color.
 We lead all aspects of the zine, including submission outreach, editing and formatting, sales and shipment.